-In an effort to raise the funds needed to help build a new summer house at Abbeyfield Gloucestershire Society’s Cheltenham House – Betty proved the sky's the limit to what can be accomplished!
+In an effort to raise the funds needed to help build a new summer house at Abbeyfield Betty took on and completed an extraordinary ‘Going for it Year’ to raise money for the revamp of the house’s garden.

 The year coincided with her 90th birthday, which saw her embark on a series of three challenges, which are incredible for anyone.

 In April 2019, she took on her fourth sponsored charity wing-walk, soaring at a dizzying 1,200ft, while taking in views of the amazing Gloucestershire countryside.
 She then travelled to Snowdonia, where she shot across the world’s fastest zip wire, reaching speeds of 100mph on the mile-long ride.

 Finally, in September of last year, Betty plummeted 170 ft in an abseil down the Eagle Tower, cheered on by her friends, family and the Cheltenham public.

 Betty, now 91, raised a huge proportion of the funds needed for the garden’s makeover, with the rest coming from the proceeds of Cheltenham House’s annual garden party and other events run by residents, staff, volunteers and family members along with some gratefully received donations from supporters.

 With construction unfortunately delayed due to the coronavirus pandemic, the summer house has just finished being installed – in time for the residents to enjoy the amazing weather we have been having.